Nesss86/LHL-Midterm-Project/README.md

 ## Project/Goals
 The goal of this project was to leverage historical US flight data to determine whether a model could be built to accurately forecast flight delays.
 The dataset contained a number of quantitative and categorical features such as departure time, arrival time, arrival delay, distance, airline, origin and destination airport, among others.
-The goal was to distill the model to only relevant features and use this features to build a classification model.
+The goal was to distill the model to only relevant features and use these features to build a classification model.

 ## Process